Sending GET Request with Curl

 [html code here]

-How to send HTTP headers with a Curl GET request?
+Sending HTTP headers with a Curl GET request

 Curl GET Request Example with custom HTTP headers